Sovrn-place/.github/profile/README.md

 Sovrn builds the operating system for the world's economic zones.

-We provide the digital infrastructure that special economic zones, free ports, and smart cities need to onboard residents, verify identities, process payments, and manage operations — all from a single platform.
+We provide the digital infrastructure that special economic zones, free ports, and smart cities need to onboard residents, verify identities, process payments, and manage operations, all from a single platform.

 ### What we're building